Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Risk-neutral pricing of allowance certificates

-\subsubsection{Borrowing, Banking and Withdrawal}
+\subsubsection{Borrowing, banking, and withdrawal}

 In addition to banking and withdrawal, consecutive compliance periods may also be connected by the borrowing mechanism.
-The effect of banking and withdrawal at time $T_1$ is to increase the value of the first period allowance certificate from zero to $A^2_{T_1}$ in the event of compliance (due to the banking mechanism) and from $\pi^1$ to $(\pi^1+A^2_{T_1})$ or $(\pi^1 + \bar{\pi}^1)$ in the event of non-compliance (due to the withdrawal mechanism).
-In contrast, the borrowing mechanism decreases the probability with which non-compliance occurs.
+The effect of banking and withdrawal at time $T_1$ is to increase the value of the first-period allowance certificate from zero to $A^2_{T_1}$ in the event of compliance (due to the banking mechanism) and from $\Pi^1$ to $(\Pi^1+A^2_{T_1})$ or $(\Pi^1 + \bar{\Pi}^1)$ in the event of noncompliance (due to the withdrawal mechanism).
+In contrast, the borrowing mechanism decreases the probability with which noncompliance occurs.

 In an emissions market in which borrowing is allowed, firms may bring forward certificates from the second allocation $E_{\text{cap}}^2$ and use them for compliance at time $T_1$.
-This does not affect the aggregate supply of certificates during the first compliance period, but whereas previously non-compliance occurred when $E_{T_1}\geq \hat{E}_{\text{cap}}^1$, this is no longer the case, as certificates from the second period may be borrowed to supplement the aggregate supply during the first period.
-Therefore non-compliance now only occurs if $E_{T_1}\geq E_{\text{cap}}^1 + E_{\text{cap}}^2$, in which case the entire allocation of the second period must be borrowed and additional units of excess emissions are penalised at the combined rate of $\pi^1$ and $\bar{\pi}^1$.
+This does not affect the aggregate supply of certificates during the first compliance period, but whereas previously noncompliance occurred when $E_{T_1}\geq E_{\text{cap}}^1$, this is no longer the case, as certificates from the second period may be borrowed to supplement the aggregate supply during the first period.
+Therefore, noncompliance now occurs only if $E_{T_1}\geq E_{\text{cap}}^1 + E_{\text{cap}}^2$, in which case the entire allocation of the second period must be borrowed and additional units of excess emissions are penalized at the combined rate of $\Pi^1$ and $\bar{\Pi}^1$.

 The borrowing mechanism is illustrated in Figure \ref{fig:borrowing}.
-Compliance at time $T_1$ is only possible by borrowing a number $(E^1-E_{\text{cap}}^1)$ of certificates from the second compliance period.
+Compliance at time $T_1$ is possible only by borrowing a number $(E^1-E_{\text{cap}}^1)$ of certificates from the second compliance period.
 As a result these certificates are deducted from $E_{\text{cap}}^2$.
-In our example this leads to non-compliance at time $T_2$.
+In our example this leads to noncompliance at time $T_2$.

-Whereas $\phi_2$ continues to be given by \eqref{eq:allowance_terminal_cnd_second_cp_BW}, the terminal condition $\phi_1$ in an emissions market, which connects subsequent compliance periods with the banking, borrowing and withdrawal mechanisms, now follows and is given by
+Whereas $\phi_2$ continues to be given by \eqref{eq:allowance_terminal_cnd_second_cp_BW}, the terminal condition $\phi_1$ in an emissions market, which connects subsequent compliance periods with the banking, borrowing, and withdrawal mechanisms, now follows and is given by

-\section{Risk-Neutral Pricing of European Derivatives}
+\section{Risk-neutral pricing of European derivatives}

 We now turn to the arbitrage-free pricing of European derivatives written on the allowance certificate within our model.
-For this purpose we work in the emissions market of \textsection \ref{str:allowance_pricing_one_cp} with one compliance period.
+For this purpose we work in the emissions market of section \ref{str:allowance_pricing_one_cp} with one compliance period.

 Our example of choice is a European call $(C_t(\tau))_{t\in[0,\tau]}$ with maturity $\tau$, where $0\leq \tau \leq T$, and strike $K\geq 0$, so that its payoff is